'Someone will be killed this weekend' - Gang 'war' continues in Auckland, house shot at as family sleep

 "They were convinced they would be left out of this stupid gang war."

-She sad no one was hurt but it was only a matter of time until the worst happened.
+She said no one was hurt but it was only a matter of time until the worst happened.

 "Sick of this disgusting behaviour," she said.